 Why We Accidentally Prevent People From Changing

-New research reveals a double standard that secretly sabotages change attempts.
+Recent research reveals a double standard that secretly sabotages change.

 It works like this: When your temperamental co-worker Victor goes two weeks without an angry outburst, we don't think, Hey, Victor is really making progress.
 Instead, we think Oh man, his next eruption is gonna be epic.
 Then, after weeks of good behavior, when Victor succumbs to even a small fit of anger, we conclude that it was "only a matter of time" before he showed "his true colors" again.